floatyboat/US_airport_map/README.md

      - `pointToLayer` - applies the `font awesome` style to the marker and the color according to the presense of air traffic control towers
    - `setColor` - sets the color of the state polygon according to the number of airports the state has
    - `style` - sets the style for the state polygon, including a call to `setColor`
-   - `legend` function - adds the HTML DOM elements for the legend when it is added to the map
+   - `legend` Function - adds the HTML DOM elements for the legend when it is added to the map

 ## Libraries
 - [Leaflet](https://leafletjs.com/)